 - Analyze if staff training is needed in providing activities, experiences and environments to meet the objectives for development and learning.

-- Analyze if materials in the environment or experiences provided on weekly planning forms may be inadequate.
+- Analyze if materials in the environment or experiences provided on weekly planning forms may be adequate.

-- Look for areas on lesson plans where progress has been static or decreased due to lack of activities and experiences at the appropriate developmental level.
+- Look for areas on lesson plans where progress has been static or decreased due to lack of activities and experiences and create activities that will increase activities at the appropriate developmental level.

 - Look for balance between child and teacher directed activities.